spencom4tic/BattleSim/README.md

 * The visual component of the code will appear automatically and come with instructions
 * You can save the state of the application by *will do in a sec*
 * You can load the state of the application by *will do in a sec*

+### Phase 4 task 2
+* Created a pokemon with the name Zapdos
+* Created a pokemon with the name Victini
+* Created a pokemon with the name Aerodactyl
+* Set Aerodactyl as the active pokemon
+* Giving stats and moves to Zapdos
+* Giving stats and moves to Victini
+* Giving stats and moves to Aerodactyl
+* Created a pokemon with the name Pangoro
+* Giving stats and moves to Pangoro
+* Created a pokemon with the name Victini
+* Giving stats and moves to Victini
+* Created a pokemon with the name Swampert
+* Giving stats and moves to Swampert
+* Saved the game
+* User went for the move Stone Edge
+* Saved the game

+###Phase 4 task 3

+My code is a complete mess!!
+I like barely have any proper models, I have 1000 lines of code in the main code which is definitely a problem because I should be putting the UI stuff in the model, as well as the Logging stuff neither of which I did.
+Since there's so many methods in Battle, the UML diagram is kinda hard to properly draw.